 Praised for her “hauntingly emotional” vocals by the L.A.
 Times, and called “one hot fiddler” by Cyndi Lauper, her song writing has also been lauded.
 “Gonna Get Through This World”, co-written with Woody Guthrie, was described by Pete Seeger as “a piece of genius”.

-In her latest venture as soloist and band leader, Lisa might swing seamlessly from Klezmer to traditional Irish fiddle tunes to blues, Balkan or Appalachian sounds.
-Or she might put the violin down altogether, pick up a tenor guitar and sing one of her own universally resonant songs.
-Wherever she goes, Gutkin has an uncanny way of taking the audience with her.
+In her ventures as soloist and band leader, Lisa might swing seamlessly from Klezmer to the blues, or between traditional Irish and Appalachian sounds.
+She might even put the violin down altogether, pick up a tenor guitar, and sing one of her own universally resonant songs.
+Wherever she goes, Lisa has an uncanny way of taking the audience with her.

 Lisa plays one of the earliest Samuel Zygmuntowicz violins with one of the earliest Michael Yeats bows, carries her instrument in an Elipe case by Artonus, and uses an LR Baggs pick up system, for which she is an endorsee.